 Executive functioning difficulties don’t just happen in school and they aren’t simply a “pediatric” problem!

 Executive functioning deficits can impact anyone.
 They can and often run in families.
 Individuals may be genetically predisposed to weak executive functioning abilities, or they may not develop fully as a person matures, or they may become impaired at some point secondary to damage to the frontal lobe (i.e., concussion resulting from a sports injury or car accident).
-If you or your child, adolescent, or young adult are having difficulties managing responsibilities at home, navigating your day-to-day routines, organizing, tracking and using your time accordingly to do what you want and need to do, executive functioning coaching may be right for you.
+If you or your child, adolescent, or young adult are having difficulties managing responsibilities at home, navigating day-to-day routines, organizing, tracking, and using time accordingly to do what one wants and/or needs to do, executive functioning coaching may be the next best step!